paulroho/paulroho.github.io/_posts/2014-10-01-How-to-Slim-Down-Product-Management.md

 The non-technical side of customer development - getting into character

 Method acting
-Impersonating the user (work, life with/like them)
+* Impersonating the user (work, life with/like them)
-Embodimient: What might I, the user do?
+* Embodimient: What might I, the user do?

-Compared to your user, you know nothiing about your user - Don't ask them if they like your product - "This is so bad, I have no words for it"
+Compared to your user, you know nothing about your user - Don't ask them if they like your product

-#Tools
+> "This is so bad, I have no words for it"

+##Tools
 * Qualitative research with 8-12 users
 * Extract what they NEED vs. want
 * Care about N00bs - might use a workaround that you could make a feature